tholok97/imt2291-web-technology/README.md

 # Introduction

-Repo for labprojects and experiements in the subject IMT2291 - Web Technology at NTNU in Gjøvik.
+Repo for lab-projects and experiments in the subject IMT2291 - Web Technology at NTNU in Gjøvik.

 # Running